-Note: LLDP works as described in this section with QLogic 57810, QLogic 57840, or Intel X520 adapters specified in Appendix A. LLDP functionality may vary with other adapters.
+Note: LLDP works as described in this section with QLogic 57810 or QLogic 57840 adapters specified in Appendix A. LLDP functionality may vary with other adapters.
 LLDP must also be configured on the physical switches per the switch configuration instructions provided earlier in this guide.